 The couple also executive produced and wrote for Lear’s Good Times, a spinoff of Maude.
 “Lear was a great supporter of women writers,” Irma, 92, said.

-Earlier, the Kalishes wrote the pilot with Elroy Schwartz (show creator Sherwood Schwartz's brother) for the CBS comedy Gilligan's Island and conceived the show's characters, including giving each of them (and the boat, the S.S.
+Earlier, Rocky wrote the pilot with Elroy Schwartz (show creator Sherwood Schwartz’s brother) for the CBS comedy Gilligan’s Island and conceived the show’s characters, including giving each of them (and the boat, the S.S.
 Minnow) his and her name.

-Years after the show ended, Kalish said documents were uncovered that indicated he and his wife should have been entitled to one-quarter ownership of the series, worth about $10 million, but they received nothing, he noted in a 2012 interview with the Archive of American Television.
+Years after the show ended, Kalish said documents were uncovered that indicated he should have been entitled to one-quarter ownership of the series, worth about $10 million, but he received nothing, he noted in a 2012 interview with the Archive of American Television.

 “We were wounded,” he said.